KristianMunnikhuis/subsystem_loschmidt_echo/README.md

 We utilize QuSpin in python for exact diagonalization.

 /src - function files.
 The model we use is the TFIM.
-Currently only for Analytic and Numerical functions for Julia.
+      kblock_ising_model.py - Uses momentum blocks to calculate expectation values in the ground state for generic $g$, $L$. single_particle_sector.py - A slightly outtdated way of doing some calculations.
+It migh be faster htan kblock_ising_model.py for some cases.
+It relies much more heavily on linear algebra. equilibrium_critical_correlations.py- Uses exact results in the thermodynamic limit for expectation values.
+Comes from Sachdev. kibble_zurek.py - Calculates expectation values for a linear quench from $g=\infty$.
+Uses analytical results.

+In all of these, I define an incredibly useful function sigma_general.

+This function is, more or less, the end all be all.
+It calculates arbitrary expecation values of pauli spin x matrices, which we can use to build up $P_n$.

 /scripts - where a lot of the work is done:
 ##It should be noted that "mutual info" really refers to the connected correlation function of which mutual info is an upper bound.